Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Litchfield, Ohio 44253, the Miller family found themselves embroiled in an arbitration case that tested not only their finances but their deeply rooted family bonds.
 What started as a disagreement over inherited property soon escalated into a bitter dispute demanding resolution outside of court.

-Background: John Miller, aged 72, and his late wife Susan had three children: Emily, David, and Rachel.
+Background: the claimant, aged 72, and his late wife Susan had three children: Emily, David, and Rachel.
 After Susan passed in 2021, John decided to transfer ownership of a family-owned farm—valued at approximately $350,000 equally among the siblings.
 However, tensions arose when David, the middle sibling, claimed he had invested an additional $50,000 over the past five years to maintain and improve the property, arguing this entitled him to a larger share.

 The Arbitration Timeline: